soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 **Redeclaring private Methods**
 - In Java it is not possible to override a `private` method in a parent class since the parent method is not accessible from the child class.
-- Just because the child class does not have access it does not mean the child class can not define its own version of the method.
+- Just because the child class does not have access it does not mean the child class cannot define its own version of the method.
   - It just mean that the method on child class is not an overridden version.

 **Hiding Static Methods**